IHetterich/wine-classifier/README.md

 ## Motivation and Goals

 In recent years, since moving a few blocks from a great wine store, I've become more and more interested in wine.
 I've always enjoyed trying new things and since I've been going to tastings I've been blown away by just how much different types of wine can vary.
 That said, tasting notes have always seemed incredibly subjective to me, and I've always wondered how accurate you can really be in predicting a wine in a blind taste test.
-To that end I set out on this project to see how accurately a machine learning model could predict a varietal by tasting notes alone.
-Furthermore if a model can be successful I think it opens up the door to a recommender that could help me at the very least find new wines to try.
+To that end I set out on this project to see how accurately a machine learning model could predict a varietal by tasting notes alone, with the eventual end goal of using said model for a recommender.

 ## The Data